pudly/schmopera-hugo/content/articles/josephine-and-the-artizans-we-call-it-hiphopera.md

 ---
-title: "Josephine and The Artizans: "We call it hip-hopera.""
+title: "Josephine and The Artizans: &quot;We call it hip-hopera.&quot;"
 ---

 At first thought, the combination of hip-hop and opera seems less than obvious, but London-based hip-hopera band [Josephine and The Artizans](http://www.josephineandtheartizans.com/) are quickly turning audiences onto the idea.